Rodnock/ce-lesson-and-asst-006-flip-flops/README.md

 **6.3.1 A short narrative about the experiment.**

+This experiment adds more complexity to the Section 5 flip flop outputs.
+There are now three flip flops, and each one sends a signal to the next, instead of them all getting a signal from the microbit.
+The far left flip flop gets a signal from the microbit, and after the pulse changes it sends that signal to the next one, which does the same thing for the final one.
+Each flip flop also sends a signal back to the microbit when it's pulse changes so that it can plot or unplot the corrosponding LED, creating binary on the microbit LED board.

 **6.3.2 Answers to the questions in 6.1.**

+6.1.1 How many states does a mod-n counter have?: A mod counter has two states, 1 or 0.
+When are are multiple counters in a line, they have 2^n states, where n is the number of counters.
+For example, our circuit has 8 states, because there are three flip flops, and 2^3 = 8.

+6.1.2 What minimum number of bits is required to represent a mod-N counter, where N is some natural number?: The minimum is two bits of data.
+As states above, the counter has two states, so it would need at least two bits of data to function properly.

+6.1.3 Study the following circuit, which is a mod-8 counter, and explain how it works: The left flip flop receives its signal from the microbit in the 1CLK pin.
+Whenever it receives a high pulse from the microbit, it sends a signal back to the read pin, and also the next next flip flop.
+When the second flip flop receives a high pulse, it does the same thing, sending a pulse back to the microbit and to the next flip flop.
+The final flip flop only sends a signal back to the microbit.

 **6.3.3 Answers to the questions in 6.2.**